princomp/princomp.github.io/source/labs/ClassDiagram.md

 #.
 Class diagrams are one of many kinds of UML diagrams.
 Have a look at <https://www.wikiwand.com/en/Unified_Modeling_Language#Diagrams>.
 In which category are class diagrams: behavior or structure?
 #.
 Besides modeling attributes and methods, class diagrams can also represent relationships between classes.
 Have a look at <https://www.wikiwand.com/en/Class_diagram> for more examples of class diagrams and their uses.
 #.
 An Activity Diagram is another type of UML diagram for representing program actions.
 You will occasionally see activity diagrams in the lecture notes.
-Have a look at <https://www.wikiwand.com/en/Activity_diagram> and try to understand the example: "Activity diagram for a guided brainstorming process".s
+Have a look at <https://www.wikiwand.com/en/Activity_diagram> and try to understand the example: "Activity diagram for a guided brainstorming process".